 What Eating an Entire Pint of Ice Cream Does to Your Body

 It’s happened to all of us.
-Whether you are going through a terrible breakup or are an innocent victim of mindless eating, we’ve all found ourselves at the bottom of a newly opened pint of ice cream.
-I mean, once you start, it’s hard to stop!
+Whether you are going through a terrible breakup or are just an innocent victim of mindless eating, we’ve all found ourselves at the bottom of a newly opened pint of ice cream.
+We know—once you start, it’s hard to stop!
 But as comforting and delicious as this frozen dessert can be, aren’t you a bit concerned about what the fat and calories are doing to you?
 Yup, we thought so.

-“A pint of ice cream could have up to about 1,000 calories and for some people, that’s more than half their daily intake,” says Edwina Clark, RD, APD.
-Which means if you keep up that habit, it could result in some pretty hefty weight gain.
-“Extra calories above and beyond your needs will lead to weight gain”, says Melissa Joy Dobbins, RD, and Founder of Sound Bites.
+“A pint of ice cream could have up to about 1,000 calories, and for some people, that’s more than half their daily intake,” says Edwina Clark, RD, APD.
+That means if you keep up that habit, it could result in some pretty hefty weight gain.
+“Extra calories above and beyond your needs will lead to weight gain,” says Melissa Joy Dobbins, RD, and Founder of Sound Bites.
 “If it’s something you do on a regular basis, it’s going to add up.”
-But, if you’re eating a pint of cream as often as a presidential election rolls around, then there’s no need to worry.
+However, if you’re eating a pint of cream as often as a presidential election rolls around, then there’s no need to worry.
 But, if you’re trying to lose weight, spoon into a low-calorie frozen dessert instead.